lokidoki102/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 JSON file is missing or the "data" folder is missing:
     * 1a1.
-EstateEase retrieves sample data and populates the address book with it.
+EstateEase retrieves sample data.
     * 1a2.
-EstateEase displays the EstateEase data from the sample data to the user.
+EstateEase displays the sample data to the user.
     * 1a3.
-EstateEase waits for any command to the address book data before creating an empty JSON file or the "data" folder as needed. <br>
+EstateEase waits for a valid command to be executed before creating an empty JSON file or the "data" folder as needed. <br>
     Use case ends.

 * 1b.
 JSON file has an incorrect format or fields:
   * 1b1.
-EstateEase initializes an empty address book without displaying an error message.
+EstateEase initializes an empty person list without displaying an error message.
   * 1b2.
-EstateEase displays an empty address book to the user.
+EstateEase displays an empty person list to the user.
   * 1b3.
-Any command to the address book data trigger the creation of a new, corrected JSON file. <br>
+Any valid command to empty person list data trigger the creation of a new, corrected JSON file. <br>
   Use case ends.

 **Use case: UC07 - Save to storage**